TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

     └── ttn-lw-stack-docker.yml    # configuration file for {{% tts %}}
 ```

+>**Note:** These example configuration files contain all of the configuration settings you need to run {{% tts %}} for development - just update the files with your server address.
+In the next sections, we will examine the settings in these files and provide tips for running {{% tts %}} in production.

 ## Configure Docker

 Docker runs an instance of {{% tts %}}, as well as an SQL database and a Redis database which {{% tts %}} depends on to store data.